rajatkb/go-promise/README.md

  Yes the Reduce provided here internally uses AsyncGenerator to grab data and quicly launch promise task to to luanch reducer for each data.
 Effectively pipelining with the promises passsed to it.

+ Note: It uses AsyncGenerator internally hence reduce will also get errors for processing , can be avoided by error handled promises
 ```golang

 promises := make([]*Promise.Promise, 3)